-Day two of the novena to Saint Therese and Blessed Louis and Zelie Martin
+Day two of the novena to Saint Therese and SAINTS Louis and Zelie Martin

 prepared for Sainte-Therese Parish in Metz, France.
 Used with the permission of Fr.
 Jean-Claude Lange and translated by Mary Davidson for "Saint Therese of Lisieux: A Gateway."
 I thank them both warmly and ask you to pray for both these persons and for Sainte-Therese Parish.